George Wenman

-George Wenman (27 October 1805 – 19 January 1837) was an English cricketer who played first-class cricket from 1825 to 1834.
+George Wenman (27 October 1805 – 19 January 1837) was an English cricketer who played from 1825 to 1834.

+Family

-Wenman was born at Benenden in Kent in 1805, the son of John and Elizabeth Wenman (née Gude), and was a member of the Wenman family, a number of whom played cricket; his older brother John Wenman and cousins Charles and Ned Wenman (Note: Ned Wenman played for Kent sides between 1825 and 1854.
-He was an innovative wicket-keeper and a major force in the growth of the early Kent County Cricket Club sides which dominated English cricket through the 1840s.) all played for Kent sides in the early 19th century.
-Wenman is known to have played village cricket for Benenden, at that point one of the best sides in England, from 1822; a number of family members, including his uncle, also played for the side.
-As well as his home village, Wenman played village cricket for Hawkhurst, another strong club side, (Note: Hawkhurst is less than 4 mi from Benenden and the match included a number of players from the local area.
+Wenman was born at Benenden in Kent in 1805, the son of John and Elizabeth Wenman (née Gude), and was a member of the Wenman family, a number of whom were cricketers; his older brother John Wenman and cousins Charles and Ned Wenman (Note: Ned Wenman played for Kent between 1825 and 1854.
+He was an innovative wicket-keeper and a major force in the growth of the early Kent County Cricket Club which dominated English cricket through the 1840s.) all played for Kent in the early 19th century.
+Wenman is known to have played village cricket for Benenden, at that point one of the best teams in England, from 1822; a number of family members, including his uncle, also played for the team.
+As well as his home village, Wenman played village cricket for Hawkhurst, another strong club team, (Note: Hawkhurst is less than 4 mi from Benenden and the match included a number of players from the local area.
 The Hawkhurt club was also one of the strongest clubs in England during the early 19th century and often consisted primarily of Benenden players.) and Leeds.

+Career

-Wenman made his first-class debut in June 1825 for a Kent XI against a Sussex side on Hawkhurst Moor.
-(Note: The 1825 match against Sussex, as well as another match the same year and two in 1826, were organised by the Hawkhurst club and mark a return to matches between two county sides.)
-He played in a total of nine first-class matches, including five for Kent, making his final appearances in 1834 when he played twice for Kent against England sides, once for an England XI against Sussex, (Note: During the time Wenman played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.
-So when Wenman played for an England XI in 1834 he played in a team made up of players from other parts of the country, including Hampshire, Surrey, Middlesex and Kent, including his cousin Ned and a number of significant players of the day.) and once for the Players against the Gentlemen.
-(Note: Players were professional cricketers who were paid to play, as opposed to amateurs who were usually gentlemen who played for sport.)
-In his nine first-class matches he scored a total of 66 runs, with a highest score of 19 not out made against Sussex 1829.
+Wenman made his debut in June 1825 for Kent against Sussex on Hawkhurst Moor.
+(Note: The 1825 match against Sussex, as well as another match the same year and two in 1826, were organised by the Hawkhurst club and mark a return to matches between two county teams.)
+He played in a total of nine important matches, including five for Kent, making his final appearances in 1834 when he played twice for Kent against England (i.e., the "rest" of England), once for England against Sussex, and once for the Players against the Gentlemen.
+In his nine important matches he scored a total of 66 runs, with a highest score of 19 not out made against Sussex 1829.

 Professionally Wenman was a grocer and linen draper at Brookland, Kent.
 He died there in 1837 aged 31 and is buried at Benenden.